-Yunnan Cuisine, though not yet well known in the West, is one of the best regional eating experiences in China.
-Many dishes borrow hot, spicy flavours from neighbouring Sichuan.
-Others, influenced by periodic migrations provinces such as Jiangsu, Zhejiang and Guangdong, reflect the subtle, rounded taste of eastern and southeast Chinese cuisine.
-The year round availability and variety of vegetables provides a seemingly limitless menu.
+Yunnan Cuisine is one of the best regional eating experiences in China.
+Many dishes borrow hot, spicy flavors from neighboring Sichuan.
+Others, influenced by periodic migrations from provinces such as Jiangsu, Zhejiang and Guangdong, reflect the subtle, rounded taste of eastern and southeast Chinese cuisine.
+Neighboring countries such as Thailand and Vietnam also have influenced the culinary landscape.
+The year round availability and variety of vegetables provide a seemingly limitless menu.
 The Dali fields are very fertile yielding two crops a year, the principal crops being rice, wheat, beans, rape, maize and tobacco.

-A favorite meal among locals and visitors is Across the Bridge Rice Noodles (Guo qiao mi xian), known from the following story: A scholar, preparing for the imperial examinations isolated himself on an island in a lake.
+A favorite meal among locals and visitors is Across the Bridge Rice Noodles.
+We are pleased to offer this flavorful soup and all the fixings at the Linden Commons.
+This dish is known from the following story: A scholar, preparing for the imperial examinations isolated himself on an island in a lake.
 His devoted wife was dismayed that the meals she carried to him across a long, wooden bridge always arrived cold.
-By luck she discovered that by adding a thin layer of vegetable oil on top, the soup and noodles were sufficiently insulated.
+By luck she discovered that by adding a thin layer of oil on top, the soup and noodles were sufficiently insulated.
 Her lunches arrived boiling hot and her husband of course, passed the exams.

 We hope you will come to better understand China’s culture and history through its food.